 Bocchi the Rock

-Bocchi the Rock is the sleeper hit that later on would rise in recognition to become the smash hit of the year.
-Out of all the anime to release in 2022, it’s the one that surprised me most.
+Bocchi the Rock is a sleeper hit that later on would rise in recognition to become the smash hit of the year.
+Out of all the anime to be released in 2022, it’s the one that surprised me the most.
 As someone who is typically a fan of anime with music as a theme, like Beck and Given, I knew this one would interest me, but I didn’t know just how much.
 Not only is the music incredible, but the humor in this series is top-notch as well.
-And then there’s the characters, who are some of the most relatable I’ve seen in anime to date.
+And then there are the characters, who are some of the most relatable I’ve seen in anime to date.

 Bocchi the Rock follows Hitori Gotoh, nicknamed “Bocchi-chan,” a shy girl who begins playing guitar in middle school.
 She wants to be in a band, but she can’t find anyone to play with until she meets Nijika Ijichi, the drummer of Kessoku Band.
 With their help, she begins making friends and forming relationships with people who are important to her.

-Cyberpunk Edgerunners is one of those anime that hits everything out of the park and it's my top anime to release in 2023.
+Cyberpunk Edgerunners is one of those anime that hits everything out of the park and it’s my top anime to release in 2022.
 You can watch Cyberpunk Edgerunners now on Netflix!
+Even though it was just released in 2022, Cyberpunk Edgerunners is so good that it is already one of my favorite sci-fi anime of all time.